Chiropractic Care for a Herniated Disc

 What is a Herniated Disc or a Bulging Disc?

+Do you know what a herniated disc is?
 The spine is made up of bones called vertebrae.
 In between each bone is a flexible disc with strong fibrous outer layers and a gel centre.
-Housed inside the vertebrae is the spinal cord, the continuation of the brain and brain stem.
-Nerves from the cord branch off, passing through the openings between each vertebral body forming a communication between the brain and the body.
+Housed inside the bony vertebrae is the spinal cord, the continuation of the brain and brain stem.
+Nerves from the spinal cord branch off, passing through the openings between each vertebral body forming a communication between the brain and the body.

 When the disc gets damaged through trauma or through repetitive strain or degeneration, the fibrous outer layers may tear, resulting in protrusion (sticking out) of the inner gel component.
 The protrusion may then compress the spinal cord or nerve resulting in pain at the site of injury and into the arms and legs (the extremities).

 How can a Chiropractor Help with a Bulging or Herniated Disc?

 Chiropractic adjustments have been shown to be an effective method for helping to restore the integrity of the discs thereby relieving pressure on the nerves, decreasing pain and increasing function.

 Medications for Disc Herniation

 All NSAIDS come with the risk of gastrointestinal ulceration and bleeding.